Home What's New?

 How do I use smilies in email?

 This example uses Outlook Express.
-Your email program may have similar options, but different placement and/or terminology.
+Your email program may have similar options, but different terminology.

 Create a new message, and make sure it's formatted as Rich Text or HTML.